betaflight/betaflight.com/docs/wiki/guides/current/FAQ.md

 Here is a great analogy:
 You are driving a car.
 You run on 1khz so you are only allowed to open your eyes once per second.
 In this time you must not only look at the road ahead but also the wheel, speedo, RPM, radio, and so on.
 Now close your eyes until the next time.
-2khz let's you open your eyes and make decisions twice in the same timeframe as 1khz.
+2khz lets you open your eyes and make decisions twice in the same timeframe as 1khz.

 So you are heading for a collision at 60kph.
 1khz will let you adjust over that distance by a factor of one.
 2khz let's you adjust by a factor of two (Yea I know, but I am explaining basics).
 So to make a one meter horizontal adjustment in 1K would take you 6 meters the equivalent in 2k would take you 3 meters.
 This is not gospel, just a way to explain the difference.